-- Perform hand hygiene.
-Select appropriately sized pouch or wrap ensuring that the package type is approved for use with your autoclave and instruments.
-Place instrument(s) into packaging, ensuring that each instrument is in the open position and that at time of - use the package can be opened in a way that maintains instrument stellity.
+- Select appropriately sized pouch or wrap ensuring that the package type is approved for use with your autoclave and instruments.
+Place instrument(s) into packaging, ensuing that each instrument is in the open position and that at time of - use the package can be opened in a way that maintain statument sterility.
 Insert a class 4 or 5 chemical indicator into each package.

-If using a pouch, ensure that it has an external chemical indicator (square that changes colour), or

-- Close the package according to instructions (e.g., seal the pauch with the self-sealing flap or a heat sealer, fold and tope the wrop).
-Using a felf-figured marker, label the package on the label area with package content, date of - rilization, initials and load number - 8.
-Keep packages in a clean area until ready to sterilize
+If using a pouch, ensure that it has an external chemical indicator (square that changes colour), or - use autoclave tape as external chemical indicator. - 6.
+Close the package according to instructions (e.g., seal the pouch with the self-sealing flap or a - Using a fell-tipped marker, label the package on the label area with package content, date of sterilization, initials and load number.
+8. Keep packages in a clean area until ready to sterilize.